Spooky reasons to visit Edinburgh at Halloween

 Let’s be bold: no city has a Halloween pedigree quite like Edinburgh’s.

-And there’s no shortage of ways to experience it either: book your train to Edinburgh, and you can get great offers at top attractions such as The Edinburgh Dungeon and Edinburgh Ghost Bus Tours.
+And there’s no shortage of ways to experience it either: book your off-peak ticket and take the train to Edinburgh, where you can scare yourself silly at some great attractions such as The Edinburgh Dungeon and Edinburgh Ghost Bus Tours.
 Then there are the walking tours with costumed guides – pick one that you think you can handle, and prepare for spooks and thrills.

 Here’s our roundup of the best things to do in Edinburgh for Halloween this year.